 As an elderly person continues to age, the amount of help they need increases.
-For people who live in some sort of senior living, a common concern is that they will have to move to a new place as they get older and need more care.
+For people who live in some sort of senior living community, a common concern is that they will have to move to a new place as they get older and need more care.
 For example, if they are living in a senior apartment or independent living community, they worry that they will have to move to assisted living in another town or a nursing home farther from family when they need more assistance.

 In addition to physically moving belongings, there are emotional factors associated with moving an elder to a new home and a feeling of being uprooted.